photoprism/photoprism-docs/docs/getting-started/proxies/nginx.md

 # Using NGINX as Reverse Proxy

+!!! info "Getting Support"
+    In case you experience issues when using NGINX, such as failed uploads, connection errors, broken thumbnails, and video playback problems:

+    - Consider [asking the NGINX community for advice](https://www.nginx.com/support/) as we do not specialize in supporting their product, which is [known to be difficult](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx) to configure properly
+    - We recommend [using Traefik as reverse proxy](traefik.md) instead because it is easier and provides more convenience

 This [tutorial](https://www.serverlab.ca/tutorials/linux/web-servers-linux/how-to-configure-nginx-for-websockets/) explains, how to configure NGINX WebSocket connections between your client and backend services.

 !!! example